Percent of 18+ and Junior Operator customers who passed a road test exam

 High Priority: Percent of high priority OOS mail processed within the next business day

-In FY20, 86 percent of high priority out of state mail was processed within the next business day, falling just under the target of 90 percent.
+In FY21, 99 percent of high priority out of state mail was processed within the next business day, exceeding the target of 90 percent.
+This is an increase from 86 percent in FY20.

 Low Priority: Percent of low priority OOS mail that has been processed within five business days